[embed-video source=”youtube” id=jXFMyNfnEEo]

 I can’t tell you how many times I hear this from new clients who believe the IT Band is at the root of all their problems, from knee pain to back pain.

 Google “foam rolling” and you’ll see more videos for how to roll the IT band than any other muscle in the body.
-I see people in the gym every day foam rolling the crap out of their IT band the way it’s been traditionally taught and I want to yell: STOP!
+I see people in the gym every day foam rolling the crap out of their IT band the way it’s been traditionally taught and I want to say: STOP!

 The IT Band is NOT your enemy.